 Guests and Associated Issues

 Visitors to the residences must sign-in with a photo ID and be accompanied at all times by a host who carries a valid PennCard.
-A host is responsible for his/her guests at all times.
+A host is responsible for their guests at all times.

 A resident may not pressure or force roommates or anyone to tolerate the presence of a guest.